acbrandao/PHP/ws/README.md

-# WebScokects Demo Tutorial Code
+# php WebSockets Demo Tutorial Code
-TODO: Websocket PHP tutorial code
+Example of of websockets code exalaned on http://www.abrandao.com/2013/06/websockets-html5-php/
 ## Installation
 TODO: Downlaod and install into your webserver direcotry
 ## Usage